-(1) Subject to the provisions of Part D and E of this Chapter, the Municipal Planning Tribunal is hereby established for the municipal area of (insert name of municipality), in compliance with section 35 of the Act.
+(1) Subject to the provisions of Part D and E of this Chapter, the Naledi Municipal Planning Tribunal is hereby established for the municipal area of Naledi Local Municipality, in compliance with section 35 of the Act.

 (2) The provisions of subsection (1) do not apply if, after the assessment contemplated in section 31, the municipality decides to establish a joint Municipal Planning Tribunal or a district Municipal Planning Tribunal.